usnistgov/PrivacyEngCollabSpace/tools/risk-assessment/FAIR-Privacy/README.md

 **Additional Notes:**
 Full details on the FAIR Privacy can be found in chapters 7 & 8 of the book Strategic Privacy by Design by R. Jason Cronk (IAPP 2018).
 Some additional resources are provided in the PowerPoint deck.

 Feedback and suggestions for improvement on both the framework and the included calculator are welcome.
-Additionally, anyalysis of the spreadsheet by a statistician is most welcome.
+Additionally, analysis of the spreadsheet by a statistician is most welcome.

 **GitHub User Serving as POC (or Email Address):** @privacymaverick